uridr/Finger-Detection/README.md

 1. `skin_color_histogram.ipynb`
 2. `skin_color_characterization.ipynb`
 3. `components.ipynb`
-4. `data_augmentation.ipynb`

-Alternatively, one can execute the `finger_detection.py` system and the system will pop-up in your laptop:
+Alternatively, one can execute the `finger_detection.py` script and the detection & clasification system will pop-up in your laptop:

 **pyhton3** finger_detection.py [CAMERA SOURCE]